mlpack/mlpack/doc/user/core.md

 std::cout << "Log-probability of [0 0.5 0.25]: " << lp << "." << std::endl;

 // Create a Gamma distribution that is estimated from random samples in 5
 // dimensions.
-Note that the samples here are normally distributed---so a Gamma
+Note that the samples here are uniformly distributed---so a
-// distribution fit will not be a good one! arma::mat samples(5, 10, arma::fill::randn);
+// Gamma distribution fit will not be a good one! arma::mat samples(5, 1000, arma::fill::randu);
+samples += 2.0; // Shift samples away from zero.

 mlpack::GammaDistribution g2(samples, 1e-3 /* tolerance for fitting */);